 Lord Tebbit and his wife Margaret bought a holiday home near Holne in 1982.
 A case of ‘love at first sight’, he explained. “ is one of the nicest parts of England.
 Coming over the Moor everyday – it is different.
 The sky is different.
 We adored it.
 The intention was it would be in the family for all of us and continue in the family after me and my wife were gone.
 And the dogs loved it too!”

 There are many things that Lord Tebbit is known for but there are

 two in particular that people always remember: the first was him and his wife being caught up in the 1984 Brighton Bombing – where the hotel of the Conservative Party Conference was attacked.
 The second is utter and total devotion to the care of his wife who was paralysed that day.

-“After we were injured, we did continue to try to use [the house] and I got a little JCB and made paths through the woods for my wife to go in her wheelchair.
+“After we were injured, we did continue to try to use and I got a little JCB and made paths through the woods for my wife to go in her wheelchair.
 She was able to drive her wheelchair along the paths.
 Sometimes I would be left at home doing some office work or perhaps in the garden and the dogs would go with her.

 ‘Sometimes I would find my big yellow Labrador Ben up my side telling me ‘Master – she’s done it again.
 She’s gone off the path and got stuck!’
 And Ben would take me to wherever she was!”

 The house didn’t work for Norman and Margaret after her injury and they had to eventually sell up their home on the River Lemon, something he continues to regret having to do.
 Norman was born in 1931 near Enfield in North London.
 Norman’s dad had served in the First World War at the Battle of the Somme.